bioinformaticsdotca/CSHL_2019/IntegratedAssignment_Day2/Integrated_assignment.md

 2. Trim unreliable bases from the read ends

-3. Align the reads to the reference

-4. Sort the alignments by chromosome position
+3. Align the reads to the reference & sort the alignments by chromosome position

-5. Realign short indels
+4. Realign short indels

-6. Fixe mate issues (optional)

-7. Mark duplicates
+5. Mark duplicates

-8. Recalibrate the Base Quality
+6. Recalibrate the Base Quality

-9. Generate alignment metrics
+7. Generate alignment metrics

 Discussion/Questions:

 1. Explain the purpose of each step

-2. Which software tool can be used for each step
+2. Which software tool can be used for each step?

-The full commands can be downloaded here [solution](https://github.com/bioinformaticsdotca/HTSeq_2018/blob/master/Integrated%20Assignment/integrative_assigment_commands.sh)
+The full commands can be found here [solution](https://github.com/bioinformaticsdotca/CSHL_2019/blob/master/IntegratedAssignment_Day2/integrative_assigment_commands.sh)